 What language do they speak in Nicaragua?

-The main language of Nicaragua is Spanish, but if you venture to the eastern islands of the Caribbean you’ll hear something much different.
-Inhabitants of the Corn Islands speak an indigenous language similar to the creole heard in Jamaica.
+The main language of Nicaragua is Spanish but if you venture to the eastern islands of the Caribbean you’ll hear something much different.
+Inhabitants of the Corn Islands speak an indigenous language similar to the creole, similar to what’s heard in Jamaica.
 Many Nicaraguans also speak English, especially in more touristic locations.

 Popular Traditions in Nicaragua